ABCL

 java -jar abcl.jar

-this will compile ABCL, then creates an executable ('abcl.bat' under win32, 'abcl' otherwise) which then can be used to invoke the Bear.
+This compiles ABCL, then creates an executable ('abcl.bat' under win32, 'abcl' otherwise) which can be used to invoke the Bear.

 A Trac instance for ABCL issues has been created on common-lisp.net.
-Unfortunately, it is read-only to non-members of common-lisp.net.
-TO submit issues, please post a message to the mailing list noted below.
+Login is possible with an OpenID, such as a google.com account.
+Additional issues may be raised by posting a message to the mailing list noted below.

 Mailing List

-ABCL developmers use the http://common-lisp.net/cgi-bin/mailman/listinfo/armedbear-devel mailing list hosted on common-lisp.net.
-This supercedes the mailing list associated with armedbear-j development, which is still monitered for contributions.
+ABCL developers use the https://mailman.common-lisp.net/pipermail/armedbear-devel/ mailing list hosted on common-lisp.net.
+This supersedes the mailing list associated with armedbear-j development, which is still monitored for contributions.